 But there was another and deeper reason for the rare unanimity with which all parties united to elect Wladislaus.
-The Poles meanly calculated that so generous and impulsive a Prince would be content with fresh limitations of the royal power; would be a sort "of King-bee dispensing nought but honey to his subjects"; would, first, ease all grievances, satisfy all complaints, and then courteously stand aside and consent to be governed 1ather than to govern.
-Accordingly, the Coronation Diet, which assembled on September 27, 1632. still further curtailed the prerogative.
-The Pacta Conventa presented to Wladislaus before his coronation bound him never to declare an offensive war, or form alliances, however profitable, or hire mercenaries, though there was no regular army, without the consent of the Estates, or of the Senate as the trustees of the Estates.
-Morcover, he was to fill up all public vacancies within a certain time and relieve the Szlachta from the payment of the land tax and the hearth tax, the sole taxes to which they were still liable, "because the said taxes savoured of servitude."
-And this, too, at a time when the nobles and clergy between them owned nearly all the land in the Kingdom and there was a deficit in the treasury of 370,000 gulden.
-The King agreed to all these usurpations, without cavil, and even without comment.
+The Poles meanly calculated that so generous and impulsive a Prince would be content with fresh limitations of the royal power; would be a sort "of King-bee dispensing nought but honey to his subjects"; would, first, ease all grievances, satisfy all complaints, and then courteously stand aside and consent to be governed rather than to govern.
+Accordingly, the Coronation Diet, which assembled on September 27, 1632, still further curtailed the prerogative.
+The Pacta Conventa presented to Wladislaus before his coronation bound him never to declare an offensive war, or form alliances, however profitable; or hire mercenaries, though there was no regular army, without the consent of the Estates, or of the Senate as the trustees of the Estates.
+Moreover, he was to fill up all public vacancies within a certain time and relieve the Szlachta from the payment of the land tax and the hearth tax, the sole taxes to which they were still liable, "because the said taxes savoured of servitude."
+And this, too, at a time when the nobles and clergy between them owned nearly all the land1 in the Kingdom and there was a deficit in the treasury of 370,000 The King agreed to all these usurpations, without gulden. cavil, and even without comment.
 The sweetness of popularity and the hope of military glory which, as he supposed, would exalt him still more in the eyes of the nation, and enable him ultimately to lead it whither he would, can alone explain his apparently reckless complaisance on this occasion.
+The niggardliness with which the Sejm responded to his magnanimity might have warned him that he was taking the wrong path.
+The deputies, when they had squeezed everything possible out of him, refused to grant him a single subsidy towards the expenses of the Moscovite War, which had been forced upon the Republic and threatened its very existence.
+Only by pawning his father's crown for 50,000 gulden, and by selling to the Elector of Brandenburg, for 90,000 more, exemption from personal homage for his Prussian Duchy, was Wladislaus able, at last, to muster 16,000 regular soldiers for the relief of Smolensk, now hardly pressed.
+Yet, at this very time, there were at least a score of Polish magnates each one of whom could have put 5000 fully equipped soldiers in the field without feeling the expense.

-&lt;sup>1 The clergy owned 160,000 villages out of a total of 215,000, and paid no taxes at all.
+1 The clergy owned 160,000 villages out of a total of 215,000, and paid no taxes at all.